Summary: Advice on Reinforcement Learning Experimentation

 Implementations

 Good impelementations can matter more than model-based vs model-free or on-policy vs off-policy, e.g. DreamerV3 requires minial tuning.
+(AA)

 For offline RL - policy extraction temperature and conservative regularization term matters (AA)